EmuKit/emukit/_posts/2016-06-12-bayesian-optimization.markdown

 stopping_condition = FixedIterationsStoppingCondition(i_max = 20)
 bayesopt_loop.run_loop(f, stopping_condition)
 ```
 And that's it!
 You can check the obtained the result looking into the state of the loop.
-Note that you can use other models, including those with multiple outputs,
+Note that you can use other models and acquisitions of your own in this loop.

-and acquisitions of your own in this loop.
+Check our list of [notebooks]() if you want to learn more about how to do Bayesian optimization other methods with Emukit.
+You can also check the Emukit [documentation]().

 We’re always open to contributions!
 Please read our [contribution guidelines](CONTRIBUTING.md) for more information.
 We are particularly interested in contributions
-regarding translations and tutorials.
+regarding examples and tutorials.

 #### References on Bayesian optimization